 What is Inheritance Tax?

 Inheritance Tax is a tax levied on the estate of a deceased person.
-The tax is applied to the total value of the estate, including properties, money, and possessions.
-If the estate’s total value exceeds the tax-free threshold of £325,000, Inheritance Tax becomes payable on the amount above this threshold.
+It’s applied to the total value of everything they owned — including property, savings, investments, and personal possessions — after deducting any debts, liabilities, and funeral expenses.
+If the net estate value exceeds the tax-free threshold of £325,000 (the nil rate band), IHT becomes payable on the amount above that threshold.

 Purpose of Inheritance Tax

-For more detailed information on Inheritance Tax, you can visit Age UK’s guide on Inheritance Tax, which provides comprehensive guidance on navigating the complexities of Inheritance Tax.
+For more detailed information on Inheritance Tax, you can visit Age UK’s guide on Inheritance Tax, which provides comprehensive guidance on navigating its complexities.

 Importance of Estate Planning

-Estate planning is crucial for minimizing Inheritance Tax liability.
-Effective planning involves understanding the tax implications of your estate and making informed decisions about how to distribute your assets.
-This can include making gifts during your lifetime, setting up trusts, and ensuring that your will is up-to-date.
+Estate planning is crucial for minimising Inheritance Tax liability — but it goes far beyond just reducing tax.
+Effective planning involves understanding the IHT implications of your estate and making informed decisions about how to protect and distribute your assets.
+This can include making gifts during your lifetime to take advantage of the seven-year rule, setting up lifetime trusts to protect the family home from care fees and sideways disinheritance, ensuring that your will is up-to-date and properly structured, and considering whether your property is held in the most appropriate ownership structure.

 Current Inheritance Tax Thresholds